Rob--W/cors-anywhere/README.md

 ### Server

-The module exports two properties: `getHandler` and `createServer`.

-* `getHandler(options)` returns a handler which implements the routing logic.
-  This handler is used by [http-proxy](https://github.com/nodejitsu/node-http-proxy).
-* `createServer(options)` creates a server with the default handler.

-The following options are recognized by both methods:
+The module exports `createServer(options)`, which creates a server that handles proxy requests.
+The following options are supported:

 * function `getProxyForUrl` - If set, specifies which intermediate proxy to use for a given URL.
   If the return value is void, a direct request is sent.
 The default implementation is